 Once we had a general layout figured out, we took measurements and made sure everything fit in our car like the mattress and the fridge.
 Then it was time to get to work and start building!

-One of the trickiest but most important steps of a small car conversion project was creating a sleeping platform that fit a full-size bed on it.
+One of the trickiest but most important steps of the small camper conversion was creating the SUV bed platform that fit a full-size bed on it.
 We wanted our camper bed to be comfortable but not take up too much space.

 For our conversion, we decided to create a bed frame that fits in the back of the car during the day and extends out for sleeping at night.
 We also wanted to install a fridge underneath the sleeping platform so we had to take that into consideration as we built the bed frame.